DJ Earworm

-Jordan Roseman (born March 25, 1982), known professionally as DJ Earworm, is an American mashup artist from San Francisco, California, who has achieved recognition for his technically sophisticated, songwriting oriented music and video mashups.
+Jordan Roseman, known professionally as DJ Earworm, is an American mashup artist from San Francisco, California, who has achieved recognition for his technically sophisticated, songwriting oriented music and video mashups.
 His annual “United State of Pop” mashup features the top 25 songs of the year, based in part on the Billboard's Year-End Hot 100 chart, in one mix.

 Biography

 Roseman was born into a big family of musicians and raised in eastern Iowa and Evanston, Illinois.
 At the University of Illinois, Roseman started as a physics major, before changing to music theory and computer science.

 Roseman started creating mashups in 2003, which he said "was a relatively unexplored art form," with most people doing "A vs. B mashups [that featured] an a cappella of one song and an instrumental of another."
 He began by using ACID Pro, and after showing them to DJ Adrian at Club Bootie and receiving encouragement from him, Roseman created the moniker DJ Earworm ("earworm" referencing a song that repeats uncontrollably in one's mind) and began releasing his mashups online.

 DJ Earworm's style involves gradually layering song samples over each other, which adds texture and builds momentum as a song progresses.
 In 2006, he published Audio Mashup Construction Kit, a how-to manual for creating mashups.
 Earworm uses Ableton Live and Adobe Audition to create his mashups and also DJs live with Ableton.
 For the videos that accompany his mashups, he uses Final Cut Pro X. In 2010, Earworm started VJing in his live sets.

 Earworm's "United State of Pop" videos from 2008, 2009 and 2010 were featured in a FACT exhibit titled, The Art of Pop Video, that ran from March–May 2013.